Raebai/Smart-Chef/readme.txt

 A-Level-Computer-Science-NEA

 Non-exam assessment project for AQA A level computer science, developed between September 2019 and April 2020.
+The entire writeup is in the document attatched

 Aims
 The main focus was getting the maximum number of marks possible for the A level.